-For baptism celebrated for a non-baptized adult (RCIA), the following information is to be entered in the Baptismal Register (can.
-877 §1):
+For Baptism celebrated for a non-Baptized adult (RCIA), the following information is to be entered in the Baptismal Register ($Can.
+877 \ \S 1$):

-- 1. the given and/or Christian name(s) of the person (always use the maiden name of a woman); - 2. the name of the father (first, middle if any, and surname) and the name of the mother (first, middle if any, and maiden name); - 3. the date and place of birth; - 4. the name of the sponsor(s); - 5. the date and place of the baptism; - 6. the name of the minister performing the baptism; and

-7. marginal notations of reception of Eucharist and confirmation8, and of marital status (either current valid marriage or the convalidation of the current marriage).
+- 1. the given and/or Christian name(s) of the person (always use the maiden name of a woman); - 2. the name of the father (first, middle if any, and surname) and the name of the mother (first, middle if any, and maiden name); - 3. the date and place of birth; - 4. the name of the sponsor(s); - 5. the date and place of the Baptism; - 6. the name of the minister performing the Baptism; and - 7. marginal notations of reception of Eucharist and Confirmation8 and of marital status (either current valid marriage or the convalidation of the current marriage).
 Any declaration of invalidity (including where granted and protocol number) should be noted.

-Reception into Full Communion of Baptized Adult
+Reception into Full Communion of Baptized Adults

-When persons are received into full communion with the Catholic Church, after having been baptized previously in another Christian communion (that practices valid baptism), an entry must be made in the Baptismal Register as well as in the Confirmation Register.
+When persons are received into full communion with the Catholic Church, after having been baptized previously in another Christian community that practices valid Baptism, an entry must be made in both the Baptismal Register and Confirmation Register.